LarryFeng01/Lowess-RF/README.md

 print('The MSE for RF is :' + str(np.mean(mse_rf)))
 print('The MSE for locally weighted reg is :' + str(np.mean(mse_lwr)))
 ```
 The last two lines will print the result of the mean squared error, which is what we base our results on.
-The lower error is better, so in our case Lowess is the better model with a crossvalidated MSE of 17.765 compared to 17.922 of RF.
+The lower error is better, so in our case Lowess is the better model with a cross validated MSE of 17.765 compared to 17.922 of RF.

 ## Conclusion
 Although there are times when changing the hyperparameters for RF will lead to a lower MSE, changing a hyperparamter in lowess in response can lead to an even lower MSE.
-Over a couple experiments, lowess consistenly had the lower MSE when changing aroud hyperparameters.
-In conclusion, for the "Cars.csv" data set, my results indicate that lowess returns a lower crossvalidated mean squared error compared to random forest; therefore, lowess is a better algorithm for our purposes.
+Over a couple experiments, lowess consistently had the lower MSE when changing aroud hyperparameters.
+In conclusion, for the "Cars.csv" data set, my results indicate that lowess returns a lower cross validated mean squared error compared to random forest; therefore, lowess is a better algorithm for our purposes.